dortania/OpenCore-Install-Guide/AMD/NullCPU-patch.md

 Don't forget that compiled SSDTs have a .aml extension(Assembled)

-3. Creating the A GPM injector r kext
+3. Creating the AGPM injector kext

 Now open up AGPMInjector and run it, then add the kext to both your config.plist under kernel -> Add and into EFI/OC/Kexts.